Skip to contents

 mbquartR

-The goal of mbquartR is to provide an easy way to locate quarter sections in the province of Manitoba.
+The goal of mbquartR is to provide an easy way to download the Manitoba Original Survey Legal Descriptions data from DataMB and then to locate quarter sections, and other types of land division types, in the province of Manitoba.
 You can search by legal land description (e.g., NE-11-33-29W1) or by lat/long coordinates (e.g., -101.4656, 51.81913).
-There is also a convenient map function that plots the centres of the quarter sections on a map.
+There is also a convenient map function that plots the centres and an outline of the quarter sections on a map.

 Installation